ramonlins/EducationHub/Papers/transformers/Ashish Vaswani/Resume - Transformers.md

 Encode ^g4mEZXo4

-Enables smooth information propagation through these residual paths without any mismatch or inconsistency in dimension sizes.
+Fixed size enables smooth information propagation through these residual paths without any mismatch or inconsistency in dimension sizes.
 This promotes better gradient flow and overall optimization during training. ^vBz7V0SK

 Facilitation is based
 on constant size not